 - Temperature of all youth and staff are checked daily and recorded.
 All are monitored for any virus symptoms as well.

 - Admissions into the Children’s Village Residential Program is on a case-by-case basis.
 One of the cottages has been designated to house new admissions for a 14-day quarantine period prior to their entry into a primary cottage.

 - Christian City’s Crossroads Foster Care & Adoption Program continues to remain on-call 24/7 to respond to questions or concerns of our children and foster or adoptive parents.

 - We are accepting new children into our homes for respite or long term, if our foster or adoptive parents are comfortable, and the home is a good match for the child’s needs.

-- Increased scheduled visits with our children and families to once/week via technology (typically required visits are twice/month).
+- Increased scheduled visits with our children and families every other week via technology, and weekly visits as needed.

 - A new virtual support group takes place every other week versus our original monthly in-person support group.

 - We are exercising creative thinking in supporting our foster parents and children mostly virtually during this time.